 Avoid Shoe Friction with Petroleum Jelly

-If you haven’t got time to buy a blister defence stick then another household product that is great for stopping the friction from shoes is petroleum jelly.
+If you want to know how to prevent shoe bite and you haven’t got time to buy a blister defense stick then another household product that is great for stopping the friction from shoes is petroleum jelly.

 Oil Your Shoes To Prevent Your Feet Rubbing Against Your Footwear